-FIGURE 10.
-THE US GREAT RECESSION: EFFECTS OF NEUTRAL TECHNOLOGY the role of a shock by setting that shock to its steady state value and redoing the simulations underlying Figure 8.
+Figures 10 through 14 decompose the impact of the different shocks and the risky working capital channel on the economy in the post 2008Q3 period.
+We determine the role of a shock by setting that shock to its steady state value and redoing the simulations underlying Figure 8.
 The resulting decomposition is not additive because of the nonlinearities in the model.

-Effects of Neutral Technology.-Figure 10 displays the effect of the neutral technology shock on the post-2008 simulation.
+Effects of Neutral Technology

+Figure 10 displays the effect of the neutral technology shock on the post-2008 simulation.
 For convenience, the solid line reproduces the corresponding solid line in Figure 8.
-The dashed line displays the behavior of the economy when neutral technology shock is shut down (i.e., $\varepsilon_t^p = 0$ in 2008:III).
+The dashed line displays the behavior of the economy when neutral technology shock is shut down (i.e., $\varepsilon_t^p = 0$ in 2008Q3).
 Comparing the solid and dashed lines, we see that the neutral technology slowdown had a significant impact on inflation that arises from its effect on marginal costs.
 Had it not been for the decline in neutral technology, there would have been substantial deflation, as predicted by very simple NK models that do not allow for a drop in technology during the ZLB period.
 Also note that according to the model the negative technology shock pushed output, investment, and consumption down.
 At the same time that shock led to an increase in employment and the labor force.
 The latter effect reflects that according to our estimated model agents perceive technology shocks to be transitory.
-See CTW for the intuition underlying the result that employment and output move in opposite directions in response to transitory neutral technology shocks.
+See CTW for the intuition underlying the result that employment and output move in opposite direction in response to transitory neutral technology shocks.